-Madrid is not only one of Spain’s best cities to live in but also an expat favourite.
+Madrid isn't only one of Spain’s best cities to live in but also an expat favourite.
 It seamlessly blends the bustle of a modern metropolis with the charm of a historic place and offers a high quality of life at an affordable price.

-You’ll find Madrid is a fun and lively city that is steeped in art and culture, has great weather, a buzzing nightlife, a second to none healthcare system, a well-connected transport system, and plenty of job opportunities at international companies.
+You’ll find Madrid is a fun and lively city that is steeped in art and culture, has great weather, a buzzing nightlife, a second to none healthcare system in Spain, a well-connected transport system, and plenty of job opportunities at international companies.
 And while all this sounds amazing, how do you decide which are the best neighborhoods in Madrid?

 Madrid has 21 districts and over 100 neighborhoods.
 To help you narrow down your new home, we’re sharing the top 8 neighborhoods in Madrid that are better suited to expats with different lifestyles.